fullstackreact/react-native-firestack/docs/installation.ios.md

 ```

 Then you can run `(cd ios && pod install)` to get the pods opened.
 If you do use this route, remember to use the `.xcworkspace` file.

-If you don't want to use cocoapods, you don't need to use it!
-Just make sure you link the Firebase libraries in your project manually.
-For more information, check out the relevant Firebase docs at [https://firebase.google.com/docs/ios/setup#frameworks](https://firebase.google.com/docs/ios/setup#frameworks).